Not Feeling Super-Model Confident Today? Hit The Feel Good File.

 When I moved out west and everything went digital the file landed in a box somewhere.

-I missed the sanity that industrial green folder’s very existence gave to me.
+I missed the sanity that purple folder’s very existence gave to me.

 So on a whim on a low self-esteem day years back I started a digital version.
 What to name it?

 I typed out FEEL GOOD (all caps) as a joke to myself.
 I figured the all caps would help me remember to try to feed the empty file a scrap if one came its way.

 Now my digital Feel Good File is not as skinny.
 It’s got a few life saving emails from friends, editors, clients or blog readers like you who have been sweet enough to tell me something wonderful about my writing or art.
 Encouraging things I otherwise would have forgotten.

 3 Reasons You Want to Keep A Feel Good File

 Ever read over a nice email and promptly forget almost everything in it in 2 hours?